idstudent/idstudent.github.io/privacy.md

 이메일: sm1374@naver.com

 Privacy Policy (English)
-'kkeut-끝' (the 'App') values your privacy and complies with the Personal Information Protection Act.
+'kkeut-끝' (hereinafter referred to as the 'App') values your privacy and complies with the Personal Information Protection Act.

 1. Information We Collect
 Device Information: Advertising ID, OS version.